-- Chronic Backstabbing Disorder: Gee do you think four villains working together would be willing to share their spoils?
+- Chronic Backstabbing Disorder: Gee, do you think four villains working together would be willing to share their spoils?

-- Deal with the Devil: Chicken nearly does this with Red Guy to get rid of one of Aku's robots in the Cow and Chicken one-shot, only for said robot (who short-circuited getting wet with coffee) to attack after its systems become back online.Red Guy: Seriously?!
+- Deal with the Devil: Chicken nearly does this with Red Guy to get rid of one of Aku's robots in the Cow and Chicken one-shot, only for said robot (who short-circuited from getting wet with coffee) to attack after its systems came back online.Red Guy: Seriously?!
 You couldn't wait 5 more seconds?!

 - Nice Job Fixing It, Villain: Aku and Vilgax mistakenly sending Dynamo into the Eds' world when their robot mooks spill their drinks on the control panel.
 Though they are not seen as a threat, they eventually play an important part in bringing down their plans.

 - Mojo Jojo's Heel–Face Turn was partly motivated by how the other villains didn't take him seriously.
-Aku points out that he had expected Mandark to betray the villains first since he had tricked him into almost destroying his own world.
+Aku points out that he had expected Mandark to betray the villains first, since he had tricked him into almost destroying his own world.